mr5z/ExLang/README.md

 ### `conditions`

-`conditions` promotes arbitrary runtime predicates into a named, exhaustive set of cases that can be switched over.
+`conditions` promotes arbitrary runtime predicates into a named set of cases that can be switched over.
 Each case is a named predicate.
 Cases are evaluated top to bottom; the first matching case wins.

-`conditions` blocks are always exhaustive.
-The developer is responsible for declaring cases that cover all possible states, and the compiler rejects any `switch` over a `conditions` block with missing cases, the same rule that applies to enum-based `switch`.
+The developer is responsible for declaring cases that cover all possible states.
+Any `switch` over a `conditions` block must be exhaustive -- the compiler rejects missing cases, the same rule that applies to enum-based `switch`.

 ```
 conditions WaterPhase {